Vandal166/POSTER/README.md

 # POSTER

-A simple .NET 9 web application inspired by Twitter.
-Users can register, log in, and interact through posts, comments, conversations, and real-time notifications.
+A .NET 9 web application inspired by Twitter, featuring posts with media, comments, conversations, follows, and real-time notifications.
+Built with Razor Pages, Keycloak, PostgreSQL, Azurite, SignalR, and Clean Architecture.

 ---